MdIbrahimKholil7/MdIbrahimKholil7/README.md

 I am a skilled professional MERN Stack developer as well as a React Js developer.
 I love to use my creativity and make something new.
 Highly passionate to work as a MERN Stack Web Developer for a software firm where I can leverage my talents in Front-End and Back-End Web Development to give excellent customer service.
 I gather knowledge in various parts of web development by myself.

-Skills: HTML / CSS / REACT / JS / REACT ROUTER / DAISYUI / NODE JS / EXPRESS JS / MONGODB / Mongoose / Redux / Firebase / Material-UI / Next Js / Typescript / Web RTC
+Skills: HTML / CSS / REACT / JS / REACT ROUTER / DAISYUI / NODE JS / Nest JS / EXPRESS JS / MONGODB / Mongoose / Redux / Firebase / Material-UI / Next Js / Typescript / Web RTC

 - 👯 I’m looking to collaborate on open source project
 - ⚡ Fun fact: I love to learn new technology